Manvel/blog/pages/projects/privacy-manager/rewrite.md

 twitterCard: summary_large_image
 date: 2019-12-29
 type: post
-tags: [extension, tests, web components]
+tags: [extension, tests, web components, rewrite]
 ---

 First version of the Privacy Manager was created mid 2012 and since then the